 The iPad is everywhere.

-An iPad version of Microsoft Office is a perfect fit.
+Microsoft Office is a perfect fit for the iPad.

 Apple dominates personal hardware.
-Google may challenge, but Microsoft is still top dog when it comes to personal business software.
+Google may challenge with its online apps, but Microsoft is still top dog when it comes to personal business software.

-I’m told the iPad Office version has been ready, or almost ready, for months.
+Reports from inside Microsoft suggest an iPad version of Office has been ready, or almost ready, for months.
 People who have seen the software say it’s impressive.

 So where is it?